mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/config_groups.rst

    tutorial-readers, created ourselves.
 See :ref:`game-library` for details.

 .. code-block:: python
-   :caption: Creating configs for new inventory load-outs
+   :caption: Creating configs for new inventory load-outs.

    from hydra_zen import make_custom_builds_fn